sequenceiq/blog/source/_posts/2014-03-21-hoya-at-sequenceiq.markdown

 Once a plugin is implemented (pretty straightforward, took us a few days only to understand and build a Flume and Tomcat plugin), the application is started in a YARN container and is monitored and controlled by YARN/Hoya.
 The clusters can be started, stopped, frozen and re-sized dynamically - and in case of container failures Hoya deploys a replacement.

-For a better architectural understanding of Hoya please read the following blog [post](http://hortonworks.com/blog/hoya-hbase-on-yarn-application-architecture/) and check the following image.
+For a better architectural understanding of Hoya please read the following blog [post](http://hortonworks.com/blog/hoya-hbase-on-yarn-application-architecture/) and check the following image (courtesy of Steve Loughran/Hortonworks) below.

 ![Hoya](http://hortonworks.com/wp-content/uploads/2013/08/Hoya-Application-Architecture.png)